bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 API Publishing
 --------------

-Once you have provided new REST APIs with your project you need to share the service capabilities with your service users.
+Once you have provided new REST APIs with your project, you need to share the service capabilities with your service users.
 This is simple, since services defined within Ivy projects will be published as `OpenAPI
-<https://www.openapis.org/>`__ service specification.
+<https://www.openapis.org/>`__ service specifications.
 You only need to share the
-specification as file or serve it on a public URL so that clients can start using it.
+specification as a file or serve it on a public URL so that clients can start using it.

 The technical interface description is available under the following URL path: